-Although normalizing the activation improves the performance, ASVD does not establish a direct relationship between singular values and compression loss (a detailed proof is included in~\cref{subsec:ASVD_reconstruction_error}).
+Although normalizing the activation improves performance, ASVD does not establish a direct relationship between singular values and compression loss (a detailed proof is included in~\cref{subsec:ASVD_reconstruction_error}).
 To better illustrate this point, we show two concrete examples in~\cref{fig:asvd_whitening}.
-In the first example \ding{182} where only one singular value is truncated, truncating the smallest singular value 0.1 results in a higher compression loss (loss $=$ 1.1) than truncating the second smallest singular value 0.9 (loss $=$ 0.7).
-In the second example \ding{183} where multiple singular values are truncated, truncating the smallest two singular values 0.9 and 0.1 also leads to a higher loss (loss $=$ 1.9) than truncating 2.4 and 0.1 (loss $=$ 1.7).
-Hence, truncating the smallest singular values does not lead to minimal loss.
+In example \ding{182} where only one singular value is truncated, truncating the smallest singular value 0.1 results in a higher compression loss (loss $=$ 1.1) compared to truncating the second smallest singular value 0.9 (loss $=$ 0.7).
+In example \ding{183} where multiple singular values are truncated, truncating the smallest two singular values 0.9 and 0.1 also leads to a higher loss (loss $=$ 1.9) than truncating 2.4 and 0.1 (loss $=$ 1.7).
+As such, truncating the smallest singular values does not lead to minimal loss.